gmhafiz/go8/README.md

 Conventionally, all apps are placed inside the `cmd` folder.

+Using `Task`:

+    task run

+Without `Task`

     go run cmd/go8/go8.go

 ## Docker

 You can build a docker image with the app with its config files.

-     docker build -t go8 -f docker/Dockerfile .
+Docker needs to be installed beforehand.

+     task docker-build

 Run the following command to build a container from this image. `--net=host` tells the container to use local's network so that it can access local's database.

-    docker run -p 3080:3080 --rm -it --net=host go8
+    task docker-run

 ## Docker Compose

 If you have `docker-compose` installed, you may run the app with the following command.
+Docker -compose binary must be installed beforehand.

     docker-compose up -d